ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 **startPoint [`Point`](#point)**

-The first Point of the path figure.
+The first point of the path figure.

 **segments [`PathSegment[]`](#pathsegment)**